greyfolk99/algorithm/README.md

 # Algorithm Study Note

-_This README is automatically generated._
+_This README was automatically generated._

-Each README files in subdirectories (note, problems) can have tags that starts with '@' to annotate the content.
+Each README files in subdirectories (note, problems) can have tags that starts with '@' to annotate its contents.

 ```
 ex) @stack @singly-linked-list @sliding-window
 ```

-### Day 8
+### Day 9
 | Algorithms |      Stack      |
 |-----------|------------------|
 | Singly Linked List | ■■ |